 At the end of Autumn and at the beginning of winter, baby birds will love mealworms and sunflower seeds.
 If they can find a sustained source of these, they will really flourish.

 I recommend using fat balls and suet pellets when it is really cold.
 It is so easy to make your own and if you have children they really like getting involved then watching the result afterwards.
+One of the most popular feeding items in my garden is the coconut half filled with a suet-based food.
+The birds love these things and even birds I haven’t seen before come to investigate.
+The only problem I find is they are easily dominated by larger birds, such as Magpies and Starlings.

 Sunflower hearts are also a good, protein-rich food to put out through winter and into the new year as winter comes to an end.